zunstraal/J-Co-Project/languageSpecification/getCollection.md

 ## Examples
-1.From the Intermediate Results databases:
+1. From the Intermediate Results databases:

         GET COLLECTION  WeatherSensorPacked;

-2.From a repository previously declared by means of the USE DB Command:
+2. From a repository previously declared by means of the USE DB Command:

         GET COLLECTION  WeatherSensorPacked@DATA_2021;

-3.From the Internet:
+3. From the Internet:

         GET COLLECTION FROM WEB
             "https://www.dati.lombardia.it/resource/nf78-nj6b.json?$limit=1000000&$where=storico<>'S'";